Sounds like: kaphar, kopher, kippur

 Basically, Moses asked how he could save the people, and God replied, “You can’t”.
-Moses was willing to have his name removed from the Book of Life, to save the people, but God wouldn’t accept this.
+Moses was willing to have his name removed from the Book of Life, to save his friends, but God wouldn’t accept it.
 Moses could not atone for the people, they would have to pay for their own sins.
-There would be only one who could cover the sins of the people… and Moses wasn’t him.
+There would be only one who could cover the sins of the people… and Moses wasn’t that person.

 Grief and Pain

 Over and over the Hebrew people turned their back on YHWH, their Redeemer:

 And they remembered that God was their rock, and the Most High God their Redeemer.
 But they deceived Him with their mouth and lied to Him with their tongue.
 For their heart was not steadfast toward Him, nor were they faithful in His covenant.

 But He, being compassionate, forgave [covered/ransomed/atoned: y’kapper] their iniquity and did not destroy them; and often He restrained His anger and did not arouse all His wrath.
 Thus He remembered that they were but flesh, a wind that passes and does not return.

 How often they rebelled against Him in the wilderness and grieved Him in the desert!
 Again and again they tested God, and pained the Holy One of Israel.
 They did not remember His power, the day when He redeemed [ransomed] them from the adversary…